larssb/HealOps/healOps.Status.ReadMe.md

             `
             -- We should be able to catch that in some way >> if that exception is thrown >> not set the checkForUpdatesNext property in the HealOpsConfig.json file.
                 > The Fix >>> to register a psrepo. !!!
 ASK on the PowerShellGet GitHub repo. why this is???????
+        * Will it be an issue that an update could be started by several jobs at the same time?
+            * Hmm as long as the jobs do not start at the same we should be okay.
     * Think about doing a simple health svc for HealOps.
 So that you can ask HealOps from the outside if it is a okay...or have HealOps simply report that it is running on each invoke-healops call.
 Hmmm hm hmmmm!
     * Think about how we can make sure that peeps configure the config file in the HealOps packages used on a system.
         * At least catch it if there is empty properties in the config